CynthiaTheDataTechie/predicting-corporate-innovation/README.md

-# predicting-corporate-innovation
-A comparative study of logistic regression and random forest models to predict corporate innovation
 # Predicting Corporate Innovation

 A comparative study of logistic regression and random forest models to predict corporate innovation, providing insights into which model performs better under specific conditions.